crgrogan/the-movie-hub/README.md

 ## Project Status

-This project is currently in development.
+This project is currently deployed on Netlify.

-## Project Screen Shot(s)

 ## Installation and Setup Instructions